TeamJM/journeymap-docs/docs/en/Client Docs/installing.md

     If no download is available for your version of Minecraft, then we haven’t released one yet!
 Please have patience - JourneyMap is a large, complicated mod and it takes a long time for us to port it to new versions of Minecraft.

-5. That’s everything, you’re done - launch the game and JourneyMap should be availble!
+5. That’s everything, you’re done - launch the game and JourneyMap should be available!